mslinn/dependencyReport/README.md

 An sbt plugin to list all dependencies of an SBT project.

-99.9% by Jason Zaugg
+99.9% written by Jason Zaugg.

-Cheerleading by Mike Slinn
+Cheerleading and 1% code by Mike Slinn.

 Daily usage by millions.